Testing-shravan/ATG_Test-Assignment/README.md

 3. Referesh the project
 4. Navigate to this location to view the report- **\target\cucumber-reports

-##Trigger the automation build for daily using batch file
+## Auto trigger the automation build for daily using batch file
 1. Create the Runnable jar file by execute the below maven commands in two ways,

      Maven command - mvn clean compile assembly:single